ninchistudios/musicproduction/end-to-end-checklist.md

 ##### Compression

-* Try serial compression with multiple light compressors with different attack/release to separate transients and shaping compression
+* Try serial compression with multiple light compressors with different attack/release to separate transients and shape smoothly

 ##### EQ